Main Pages

 Outcome and Discussion

-The result of the initial ballot (held before the presentations and discussions) were as follows where the score for each option indicates the percentage of of its potential maximum achieved in the vote (100% if everyone who voted ranked that option first).
+The result of the initial ballot (held before the presentations and discussions) were as follows.
+Since there were five options (scoring 5 - 1 points if all options ranked) the scores given are out of 15 (5+4+3+2+1).
+Each option is also assigned a percentage of the potential maximum number of points that could be achieved in this vote.
+(100% if everyone who voted ranked that option first).
 There were 32 valid ballots.
-Options E (Establish a new energy generation mix), D (Long term integrated transport strategy) and B (Resource efficiency) were very close, scoring 78%, 73% and 70% of their potential maxima respectively.
-Option C (Flood risk management) scored 46% and Option A (Charging infrastructure for electric vehicles) was far behind scoring only 26% of its potential points.
+Option E (Establish a new energy generation mix) ranked highest with 4.0 points out of 15 (achieving 73% of its potential maximum), closely followed by D (Long term integrated transport strategy) with 3.7 points and B (Resource efficiency) with 3.4 points (68%, 64% of their potential maxima respectively).
+Option C (Flood risk management) scored 2.4 points (44%) and Option A (Charging infrastructure for electric vehicles) was far behind scoring 1.4 points (25% of its potential points).

 A + D